 Symptom: Bulb burns out early

-Diagnosis: Some cheaper LED bulbs can’t disperse the heat they create quick enough, which can cause the bulbs to burn out early.
+Diagnosis: Some cheaper LED bulbs can’t disperse the heat they create quickly enough, which can cause the bulbs to burn out early.
 The metal heat sinks on quality bulbs move heat away from the bulb.

 Symptom: Bulb won’t work with a dimmer